 David appointed men from among the Levites (1 Chronicles 15:16-24), who were skilled singers and used brass cymbals, harps, trumpets, and other instruments to accompany the singing.
 First Chronicles 5:12-13 gives a description of the Levites who led the music at the dedication of Solomon’s temple, and they were all men.
 In the days of the rebuilding of the Temple, the sons of the Levites were appointed to lead the music in the Temple service (Ezra 3:10; Nehemiah 12:24).
 Psalm 68:25 says, "The singers went before, the players on instruments followed after; among them were the damsels playing with timbrels."
 The women were participating in, but not leading, the worship.

-Generally speaking, it would seem that with the consistent pattern of male leadership in the church, it would be best for men to serve in the role of worship leader / music minister.
-At the same time, there is nothing explicit in Scripture that would forbid women from serving in the role.
+In summary, there is nothing explicit in Scripture that would forbid women from serving in the role of worship leader.
 Many women are undeniably very gifted/skilled in worship, whether by voice or instrument.
 These gifts most definitely should not be ignored or neglected: “addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart” (Ephesians 5:19 ESV).